Human Rights Account of Due Diligence, 2022

 - Risks directly linked to Odfjell Drilling’s main activities, products and services; and

 - Odfjell Drilling’s authority, ability and leverage to influence improvements in the value chain.

 The prioritised risks are documented and followed up in the group’s non-conformances system Synergi and organised into a human right risk management plan which is regularly updated.

 Human rights risk assessment – potential and actual impacts

-High level enterprise risk assessments were carried out in 2022.
+High level enterprise risk assessments and country level risk assessment were carried out in 2022.
 Country level risk assessments are scheduled for completion during the remainder of this year.
 The main actual and potential adverse risk categories currently identified in the risk assessment process are presented below.